sbilly/awesome-security/README.md

 loosing the essens in the DNS answer.

 ### IDS / IPS / Host IDS / Host IPS
+* [Snort](https://www.snort.org/) - Snort is a free and open source network intrusion prevention system (NIPS) and network intrusion detection system (NIDS)created by Martin Roesch in 1998.
+Snort is now developed by Sourcefire, of which Roesch is the founder and CTO.
+In 2009, Snort entered InfoWorld's Open Source Hall of Fame as one of the "greatest [pieces of] open source software of all time".
+* [Bro](https://www.bro.org/) - Bro is a powerful network analysis framework that is much different from the typical IDS you may know.
+* [Suricata](http://suricata-ids.org/) - Suricata is a high performance Network IDS, IPS and Network Security Monitoring engine.
+Open Source and owned by a community run non-profit foundation, the Open Information Security Foundation (OISF).
+Suricata is developed by the OISF and its supporting vendors.
 * [Security Onion](http://blog.securityonion.net/) - Security Onion is a Linux distro for intrusion detection, network security monitoring, and log management.
 It's based on Ubuntu and contains Snort, Suricata, Bro, OSSEC, Sguil, Squert, Snorby, ELSA, Xplico, NetworkMiner, and many other security tools.
 The easy-to-use Setup wizard allows you to build an army of distributed sensors for your enterprise in minutes!

+### Honey Pot / Honey Net

+* [Dionaea](http://dionaea.carnivore.it/) - Dionaea is meant to be a nepenthes successor, embedding python as scripting language, using libemu to detect shellcodes, supporting ipv6 and tls.
+* [Conpot](http://conpot.org/) - ICS/SCADA Honeypot.
+Conpot is a low interactive server side Industrial Control Systems honeypot designed to be easy to deploy, modify and extend.
+By providing a range of common industrial control protocols we created the basics to build your own system, capable to emulate complex infrastructures to convince an adversary that he just found a huge industrial complex.
+To improve the deceptive capabilities, we also provided the possibility to server a custom human machine interface to increase the honeypots attack surface.
+The response times of the services can be artificially delayed to mimic the behaviour of a system under constant load.
+Because we are providing complete stacks of the protocols, Conpot can be accessed with productive HMI's or extended with real hardware.
+Conpot is developed under the umbrella of the Honeynet Project and on the shoulders of a couple of very big giants.
+* [Amun](https://github.com/zeroq/amun) - Amun Python-based low-interaction Honeypot.
+* [Glastopf](http://glastopf.org/) - Glastopf is a Honeypot which emulates thousands of vulnerabilities to gather data from attacks targeting web applications.
+The principle behind it is very simple: Reply the correct response to the attacker exploiting the web application.
+* [Kippo](https://github.com/desaster/kippo) - Kippo is a medium interaction SSH honeypot designed to log brute force attacks and, most importantly, the entire shell interaction performed by the attacker.
+* [Kojoney](http://kojoney.sourceforge.net/) - Kojoney is a low level interaction honeypot that emulates an SSH server.
+The daemon is written in Python using the Twisted Conch libraries.
+* [HonSSH](https://code.google.com/p/honssh/) - HonSSH is a high-interaction Honey Pot solution.
+HonSSH will sit between an attacker and a honey pot, creating two separate SSH connections between them.
+* [Bifrozt](http://sourceforge.net/projects/bifrozt/) - Bifrozt is a NAT device with a DHCP server that is usually deployed with one NIC connected directly to the Internet and one NIC connected to the internal network.
+What differentiates Bifrozt from other standard NAT devices is its ability to work as a transparent SSHv2 proxy between an attacker and your honeypot.
+If you deployed a SSH server on Bifrozt’s internal network it would log all the interaction to a TTY file in plain text that could be viewed later and capture a copy of any files that were downloaded.
+You would not have to install any additional software, compile any kernel modules or use a specific version or type of operating system on the internal SSH server for this to work.
+It will limit outbound traffic to a set number of ports and will start to drop outbound packets on these ports when certain limits are exceeded.
+* [HoneyDrive](http://bruteforce.gr/honeydrive) - HoneyDrive is the premier honeypot Linux distro.
+It is a virtual appliance (OVA) with Xubuntu Desktop 12.04.4 LTS edition installed.
+It contains over 10 pre-installed and pre-configured honeypot software packages such as Kippo SSH honeypot, Dionaea and Amun malware honeypots, Honeyd low-interaction honeypot, Glastopf web honeypot and Wordpot, Conpot SCADA/ICS honeypot, Thug and PhoneyC honeyclients and more.
+Additionally it includes many useful pre-configured scripts and utilities to analyze, visualize and process the data it can capture, such as Kippo-Graph, Honeyd-Viz, DionaeaFR, an ELK stack and much more.
+Lastly, almost 90 well-known malware analysis, forensics and network monitoring related tools are also present in the distribution.

 ### Full Packet Capture / Forensic